KeithBradley/Shopify_Collection_Filters/README.md

 E.g. ```Brand__Nike``` or ```Size__Small```

 Note that there is no css included with the snippet.
-It's been designed ot work with Bootstrap 4
+It's been designed to work with Bootstrap 4

 Inspired/Adapted from https://gist.github.com/darryn/8047749